On importance sampling and independent Metropolis-Hastings with an unbounded weight function: Introduction

-Two primary approaches are Markov chain Monte Carlo (MCMC) methods, that construct a Markov chain with $\pi$ as its stationary distribution, and importance sampling methods, where the target distribution is approximated by weighted samples.
-Among MCMC methods, the IMH algorithm is a specialized form of the Metropolis--Rosenbluth--Teller--Hastings (MRTH) algorithm~\citep{metropolis1953equation,hastings:1970}, in which proposals are drawn from a distribution $q$ independently of the current state of the chain.
-The same proposal $q$ can be employed to generate draws in importance sampling, a procedure that can be traced back to~\citet{kahn1949stochastic}, as noted in~\citet{andral2022attempt}.
-Therefore, IMH and IS propose two ways of correcting for the discrepancy between a proposal $q$ and a target $\pi$, and their comparison is a natural and fundamental question.
+Two primary approaches are Markov chain Monte Carlo (MCMC) methods, that construct a Markov chain with $\pi$ as its stationary distribution, and importance sampling (IS) methods, where the target distribution is approximated by weighted samples.
+Among MCMC methods, the independent Metropolis--Hastings (IMH) algorithm is a specialized form of the Metropolis--Rosenbluth--Teller--Hastings algorithm~\citep{metropolis1953equation,hastings:1970}, in which proposals are drawn from a proposal distribution $q$, independently of the current state of the chain.
+We assume that we can sample from $q$ on $(\mathbb{X},\mathcal{X})$, such that $\pi$ is absolutely continuous with respect to $q$, and we can evaluate the Radon--Nikodym derivative $\omega(x) = \pi(x)/q(x)$ up to a multiplicative constant.
+We call $\omega$ the \emph{weight} function.
+The same proposal $q$ can be employed in importance sampling \citep[IS,][]{kahn1949stochastic}, where draws from $q$ are weighted by $\omega$.
+Rejection sampling could be implemented if $\omega$ was bounded by a known constant, but in this article we let $\omega$ be unbounded.